rtlabs-com/p-net/doc/getting_started_rtkernel.rst

 More Workbench settings
 -----------------------
 If you intend to edit the P-Net source code in the Workbench tool, you should also import the P-Net source project.
-The files ``.project`` and ``.cproject`` have been created in the P-Net repo by cmake.
+The files :file:`.project` and :file:`.cproject` have been created in the P-Net repo by cmake.

-Use the menu "File > Import".
+Use the menu :menuselection:`File --> Import`.
 Select "General > Existing Projects".
-Click "Browse" and select the ``p-net`` repo directory.
+Click :guilabel:`Browse`  and select the :file:`p-net` repo directory.

-After importing, right-click on the project and choose "New > Convert to a C/C++ project".
+After importing, right-click on the project and choose :menuselection:`New --> Convert to a C/C++ project`.
 This will setup the project so that the indexer works correctly and the Workbench revision control tools can be used.

 Running on target